Oscar-97/VIVA-Benchmark-Data-Analysis/Docs/README.md

 # Dynamic Report Tool for MINLP Benchmarks
-This is a project in progress for creating a dynamic reporting system, in a HTML format, based on benchmark results from solved mathemathical optimization problems.
-The main goal of this project is to visualize specific results, making it easier for end users to understand and interpret the benchmarks.
+This is a project in **progress** for creating a dynamic reporting system, in a portable HTML format, based on benchmark results from mathemathical optimization problems and their solvers.
+The main goal of this project is to enable the end user to be able to interact with the benchmark data in a tabular format and visualize specific results by using different plots, making it easier for them to understand and interpret the data.

 <div style="text-align:left;">
   <img src="./Images/OverView.png" width="100%">